lfraccaro1/fintech_project_2/README.md

 **Strategy for handling missing values**
 * 3 features columns with more than 40% missing values are excluded from the modelling.
 These features are "health_insurance", "employment_industry" and "employment_occupation".
-* For the remaining features columns, missing values are replaced with the "most_frequent" value observed using sklearn.impute.SimpleImputer module.
+* For the remaining feature columns, missing values are replaced with the "most_frequent" value observed using sklearn.impute.SimpleImputer module.
 The most_frequent values are selected as it works well for both numerical and categorical variables.

 ### Exploring the data
 We study the vaccination pattern by plotting every single feature against the target variable.
 If a feature is correlated with the target, we expect to see different vaccination pattern as the values of the feature vary.

 Below are samples of the plot used to study the vaccination pattern.
+Opinion questions seem to have high correlation with the target, but not sex.

 <img src="./Diagram/vacc_pattern.jpg" alt="drawing" width="750" height = "380"/>
-From the sample plots above, opinion questions seem to have high correlation with the target, but not sex.

 ## Build and Train Machine Learning Model